 The Rocky Reach Project includes passage facilities for upstream and downstream migrating fish.
 The upstream migrant fishway has three main entrances.
-These are located between spillway bays 8 and 9, at the center of the dam adjacent to powerhouse unit 11, and at the powerhouse service bay between turbine unit 1 and the west shoreline.
-There are also several submerged orifice entrances at each end of the powerhouse.
-Fish pass from the entrances into fish collection channels, which converge to guide fish to a pool and weir fish ladder.
+One entrance is located between spillway bays 8 and 9, a second entrance is at the center of the dam adjacent to powerhouse unit 11, and a third entrance is at the powerhouse service bay between turbine unit 1 and the west shoreline.
+There are also six submerged orifice entrances in operation; three at each end of the powerhouse.
+Fish pass from the entrances into fish collection and transportation channels, which converge to guide fish to a pool and weir fish ladder.
 There is a counting station at the fishway exit located near the west shoreline.
 Attraction water for the powerhouse fishway entrances is provided by three hydraulic turbine-driven pumps with a total capacity of 3,500 cfs.
-A gravity intake provides attraction water for the spillway entrance.
+A gravity intake provides additional attraction water for the spillway entrance.
 The juvenile fish bypass system (bypass system) includes a surface collection system, turbine intake screens and collection system for turbines 1 and 2, a bypass conduit to the tailrace, and a fish sampling facility.